BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/ConstructionManager.md

 * Who will perform them.
 * The order or sequence of performance.

+After the construction manager has sSufficiently addressing these items, the next step is scheduling of the project.

 • Planning vs. Scheduling
 • Why plan & schedule
 • What is an Activity?